Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Flowers Bloom Along the road in Lugar O Rombo on day five of the Camino InglésFlowers Bloom Along the Road in Lugar O Rombo

-It is about 1.25 kilometers farther along the paved lane, since the turn off from the DP-0105, when we came to the 59.7 kilometer marker, shown below, in a wide open field with sweeping views of the countryside.
+It is about 1.25 kilometers farther along the paved lane, since the turn off from the DP-0105, when we came to the 59.7 kilometer marker, shown below, in an open field with sweeping views of the countryside.

 Kilometer Marker 59.7 in the Galician Countryside on day five of the Camino InglésKilometer Marker 59.7 in the Galician Countryside